 Gum disease – also known as gingivitis or periodontal disease – is a common dental problem that affects as many as 50% of adults.
-Aside from pain, sensitivity, and discomfort, gum disease may cause bad breath, bleeding, and swelling of the gums, and if left untreated – can also cause tooth loss.
+Aside from pain, sensitivity, and discomfort, gum disease may cause bad breath, bleeding, and swelling of the gums.
+If left untreated, gum disease can also cause tooth loss.

-So gum disease presents a significant risk to your dental health and is often the first step towards more serious, long-term dental issues.
-But perhaps more worryingly, recent research also suggests a link between gum disease and heart disease.
+Gum disease presents a significant risk to your dental health and is often the first step towards more serious, long-term dental issues.
+But perhaps more of a concern, recent research also suggests a link between gum disease and heart disease.

-While the cause-and-effect relationship is not yet clear, scientists believe that the inflammation caused by gum disease may increase the risk of heart disease, strokes, and exacerbate other heart conditions.
-One study suggested that those who received proper treatment for gum disease reduced the cost of their future cardiovascular care by 10%-40%.
+While the cause-and-effect relationship is not yet clear, scientists believe that the inflammation caused by gum disease may increase the risk of heart disease.
+This inflammation may also cause strokes and exacerbate other heart conditions.
+One study suggested that those who received proper gum disease treatment reduced the cost of their future cardiovascular care by 10%-40%.

 Many people are living with gum disease and are either not aware of it, or do not recognize the symptoms.
 But if left untreated, gum disease is likely to worsen and put your health at higher risk.
 So if you suspect you may be suffering from gum disease, it is vital to seek professional treatment as soon as possible.

 Your mouth is home to many different types of bacteria, many of which are completely normal and harmless.
 But if left to build up, bacteria will start to form plaque, which can irritate your gums.
 This irritation causes swelling and can damage the surrounding tissue, eventually causing gum disease and tooth decay.